yijing-sie/CandyStore/README.md

 * The goal is to utilize **SQLite** to store data and manage **relational databases**, simulating a cash register in a candy store.
 * [candystorev5](java/com/jblearning/candystorev5) folder contains all my Java codes
-* [res](res) folder contains the images and xml files for the UI of this application
+* [res](res) folder contains the images and XML files for the UI of this application
 * [DatabaseManager.java](java/com/jblearning/candystorev5/DatabaseManager.java) implements the `DatabaseManager` class to manage the **SQLiteDatabase** in **Android Studio**